M.Phil in Chinese Studies

 Develop the skills you need to launch your global career

 Designed for those with a global mindset, this intensive taught Master's degree in Chinese Studies offers a unique opportunity for you to engage deeply and critically with China today, and provides a solid and rigorous grounding for your career aspirations.
-Delivered by expert faculty as well as regular guest speakers, this programme will develop the skills necessary to suceed in an international environment.
+Delivered by expert faculty as well as regular guest speakers, this programme will develop the skills necessary to succeed in an international environment.
 It is available as a one-year, full-time programme or a two-year, part-time programme.

-Our M.Phil. offers you:
+The M.Phil. in Chinese Studies offers you: